 12) Page 4.
 The authors said 'We further found that the percent overlap between the two samples, calculated as ..., was fairly consistent, on average 31% in WGA replicates and 44% in WGS replicates (Table 1).'
 However, in Table 1, it is clear to see that the percent overlap ranged from 1-74% for WGS (avg.
 31%, sd 20%) and 3-71% for WGA (avg.
 44%, sd 13%).
 Can such huge variation range be said 'fairly consistent'?
 And the average percent is not consistent between the main text in Page 4 and the number in Table 1.

 The inconsistency between Page 4 and Table 1 is a typo, and has been fixed.
-The point that such a wide range is not “fairly consistent” is a good one, and se we have changed the manuscript to better represent the data.
+The point that such a wide range is not “fairly consistent” is a good one, and we have changed the manuscript to better represent the data.
 The relevant sentences now read: “We found that the percent overlap between the two samples, calculated as [equations], varied widely, from 1%-74%, but was fairly evenly distributed around the average of 31% in WGA replicates and 44% in WGS replicates (Table 1).
 As expected, the distribution of the percentage overlap was narrower and taller in the WGS replicates, because on the whole the WGA samples had more amplification errors than the WGS samples (Figure 3).”

 13) For Fig. 3, I am not sure whether Fig. 3 is meaningful after given Fig. 2.
 Because the number of putative SNVs is larger in WGA than in WGS, the overlap proportion is certainly higher in WGS than WGA.
 And as shown in Fig. 2 and Table 1, the variance of the number of putative SNVs is also larger in WGA than in WGS, so it might be reasonable to see the variance of proportion of overlap is larger in WGA than in WGS.
 Thus, the meaning of Fig. 3 seems to be vague, and the sentence describing Fig. 3 in the text seems not to provide any more information.
 It might be better to use a scatter plot, showing the proportion of overlap against number of putative SNVs in WGA (just like Fig. 4, proportion of overlap against number of putative SNVs in WGS), which may merged with Fig. 4 with different dot color or shape, and segments or arrows connecting corresponding dots on the merged figure may be added.